imacastro13/ImanolCastro/README.md

 ## <div align="center">I'm Imanol Castro👨‍💻</div>

 - I am a Full Stack Web Developer with prefrence for the front-end.
 My best Tech Skills are JavaScript, ReactJS, HTML, CSS and Redux.
 I also have knowldege of MongoDB, NodeJS, Express, PostgreSql, GIT and Tailwind
 - I’m starting to learn about machine learning and AI
+- To contact via email: imanolcastro13@gmail.com

 <br/>